lenymode/lenymode/README.md

 Hi 👋, I'm Upendra
 A full-stack developer from Bangladesh 🇧🇩
-I architect scalable, audit-friendly systems with Laravel, polish frontend flows with pastel-themed UI, and automate deployments using GitHub Actions and AWS.
+I architect scalable, audit-friendly systems with Laravel, polish frontend UI and automate deployments using GitHub Actions and AWS.

 ---